domtronn/benchmark-runtimes/README.md

 ```
 make install
-make run # ITER=40 - Number of iterations of fibonacci to call
+make bench # ITER=40 - Number of iterations of fibonacci to call
 ```